-Always consult your doctor or pharmacist before taking oral rehydration salts powder for suspensions.
+Always consult your doctor or pharmacist before taking oral rehydration salts.

 If your condition does not improve or becomes worse, then call your doctor.

-Driving or operating machinery is okay, as it does not cause dehydration.
+Driving or operating machinery is permitted, as it does not cause dehydration.

-Use of oral rehydration salts during pregnancy or breastfeeding is fine.
+Use of oral rehydration salts during pregnancy or breastfeeding is permitted.
 Consult your doctor or health care professional before using oral rehydration salts.